Evil (TV series): Season 3 (2022)

+Season 4 (2024)

 Production

 CBS ordered a pilot for the potential series in January 2019, created by the writing team Robert and Michelle King.
 Katja Herbers and Mike Colter were cast in February, with Michael Emerson and Aasif Mandvi cast in March.
 A series order was officially made in May 2019.
 A day after that, it was announced that the series would premiere in the fall of 2019 and air on Thursday nights at 10:00 p.m. during the 2019–2020 television season.

 On July 18, 2019, Christine Lahti was cast as Sheryl Luria, replacing Deirdre O'Connell who was in the original pilot.
 On July 25, 2019, it was announced that Kurt Fuller, who guest starred in the pilot, had been promoted to a series regular.
 The series debuted on September 26, 2019.

 On October 22, 2019, CBS renewed the series for a second season.
 The filming of the second season was delayed due to the COVID-19 pandemic in the United States, but later began in October 2020 and was rerouted into a more "character-focused season."
 Filming concluded in June 2021.
 On May 18, 2021, it reported that the series would move to Paramount+ for the second season.
 On May 23, 2021, it was announced that the second season would premiere on June 20, 2021.

 On July 8, 2021, Paramount+ renewed the series for a third season which ran from June 12, 2022, to August 14, 2022.
 Filming for this season started on November 15, 2021, and was completed in May 2022.
 It consisted of 10 episodes.

 On July 5, 2022, Paramount+ renewed the series for a fourth season.
+Filming for the season started in December 2022, and was forced to stop earlier than expected in May 2023 due to the 2023 Hollywood strikes.
+The episode that was being filmed was the tenth, and filming resumed on it in December.

+On February 15, 2024, it was announced that the fourth season will be the final season, that the producers were given four extra episodes to conclude the story, set to premiere on May 23, 2024.
+The extra four episodes started shooting at the end of March 2024 and wrapped at the end of May, and were later described by showrunners Robert and Michelle King, and star Katja Herbers as a mini-fifth season.